NirishaPangi/github-final-project/README.md

 # github-final-project
-I completed a Git and GitHub basics course on edX.
-To successfully finish the course, I must submit a project assigned with a specific scenario.
-# Given Scenario
-You recently got hired as a developer in a micro-finance startup with a mission to empower and provide opportunities for low income individuals.
-The core team currently uses Subversion (SVN) for managing code.
-They want to slowly move their code to Git.
-You are asked to host their sample code to calculate simple interest on GitHub in a new repository as the first step in this journey.
-You will not only host the script, but also follow best practices introduced in this course and create supporting documents for the open source project including a code of conduct, and contribution guidelines.
-Additionally, the repository should be available to the community under the Apache License 2.0.

-# As a part of project part-1 :
-Task-3 is to update the README FILE with following Information:
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount